jrhrmsll/tsgen/README.md

 ## Config
 `tsgen` requires a YAML config file to define a list of paths; each path has some faults, formed by a HTTP Status Code with an error rate.
-Also every path should include a response time, in milliseconds.

 e.g.:
 ```
 paths:
   - name: hello
-    response_time: 20ms
     faults:
       - code: 500
         rate: 0.001